Developerkaku/TerminalX/README.md

 ## Statements
 Use these statements to do the required task
 - Error free statements include :
   - reload //Reloads the page
-  - close //Closes the page ( broken in mobile browsers )